dyazgi/harpUserScripts/README.md

 Features (available in Monitor): ok means available in the UWC-script

-Deterministic (for arbitrary station lists): scores as function of lead time, ok
+*Tasks: Deterministic (for arbitrary station lists): scores as function of lead time, ok

 scores at stations as maps, ok,  may be issues inside harp det_verify.R (Nina)